Coamenability and cospectral radius for orbit equivalence relations: Introduction

 \subsection{Remark}

 What we call ``coamenability of von Neumann algebras" is sometimes called ``relative amenability" in the literature.
 On the other hand, there is an existing notion of ``relative amenability" for inclusions of groups \cite{RelAmenGroups}, which is different from coamenability of groups as used in this article.
 We will stick to ``coamenability" throughout, but the reader should double check conventions when consulting the literature on this topic.
+Additionally, some references use ``countable equivalence relation" for what we will call a ``discrete equivalence relation".